Realone1110/SIP-physics-discovery/README.md

 ## 📧 Contact

-For questions about the implementation or methodology, please open an issue in this repository.
+For questions about the implementation or methodology, please contact olabiyiridwan12@gmail.com.

 **Note**: This repository contains research code that may require domain-specific knowledge in physics and dynamical systems theory for full utilization.